1962: Folk trio Peter, Paul and Mary signed a recording contract with Warner Bros. Records.

 1965: In front of a packed studio audience, the Who made their first appearance on UK rock and roll television show Ready Steady Go!.
 Their performance of “I Can’t Explain” helped spur the single into the British top 10.

-1966: After switching to Mustang Records, a subsidiary of the Del-Fi label, the Bobby Fuller Four’s cover of the Crickets’ “I Fought the Law” entered the Billboard Hot 100, eventually becoming their first and only top-10 hit.
+1966: After switching to Mustang Records, a subsidiary of the Del-Fi label, the Bobby Fuller Four’s cover of the Crickets’ “I Fought the Law” entered the Billboard Hot 100, where it eventually became their only top 10 hit.

-1967: The Monkees’ self-titled debut album started a seven-week run at #1 on the UK chart while it neared the end of its thirteen weeks at the top of the Billboard pop chart the US.
+1967: The Monkees’ self-titled debut album started seven weeks at #1 on the UK chart while it neared the end of its thirteen weeks at the top of the Billboard pop chart the US.

 1967: Pink Floyd recorded their first single, Syd Barrett’s “Arnold Layne” and it’s B-side “Candy and a Currant Bun,” at Sound Techniques studio in Chelsea, London.

 1967: The Jimi Hendrix Experience, along with The Who, performed a tribute to Beatles manager Brian Epstein at the Saville Theatre in London, which Epstein had begun leasing in 1965.
 In attendance were Eric Clapton, Linda Keith, John Lennon, Spencer Davis, Jack Bruce, Paul McCartney, and LuLu.
 Songs performed were “Rock Me Baby,” “Like A Rolling Stone,” “Can You See Me,” “Hey Joe,” and “Wild Thing.”
 According to Cream guitarist Eric Clapton, it was the first time bassist Jack Bruce had had the opportunity to “take in” Hendrix, and after the show, Bruce went to home and created a riff “strictly dedicated to Jimi” that later became “Sunshine of Your Love.”